-The seven-day moving average of COVID-19 notifications per 100,000 population remained stable in the Great Southern, South West and Perth metropolitan area, increased in the Goldfields, Midwest, Pilbara and Wheatbelt, and decreased in the Kimberley region (Figure 10).
+The seven-day moving average of COVID-19 notifications per 100,000 population remained stable in the Midwest and Great Southern regions and decreased in all other regions (Figure 10).

 Figure 10.
-Seven-day moving average of COVID-19 notifications per 100,000 people in WA by health region, 2022 to 2023 YTD.
+Seven-day moving average of COVID-19 notifications per 100,000 people in WA by health region, 2022 to 2023 YTD

 Note: Data sourced from Public Health Operations COVID-19 Unified System (PHOCUS).
+See also the WA COVID-19 Weekly surveillance report for further epidemiological analysis and the Australian Government Dept of Health and Aged Care for immunisation coverage data.